fitnr/SublimeCSSTidy/README.md

 If you have [Package Control][package_control] installed, you can install CSSTIdy from within Sublime Text 2.
 Open the Command Palette and select "Package Control: Install Package", then search for *CSSTidy*.

 #### Without Package Control
-Go to your Sublime Text 2 Packages directory (by selecting "Preferences > Browse Packages") and clone the repository there:
+Go to your Sublime Text 2 packages directory (by selecting "Preferences > Browse Packages") and clone the repository there:

     git clone git://github.com/fitnr/SublimeCSSTidy

+#### Without Package Control or Git
+[Go to the download section](http://github.com/fitnr/SublimeCSSTidy/downloads) and download the package.
+Unzip it and move the CSSTidy folder into your Sublime Text 2 packages directory.

 ### Configuration
 Check out `csstidy.sublime-settings` for a documented list of options.